 The bureau cabinet or also known as the secretarie, with the interior of shelves, drawers, and pigeon holes enclosed by doors, was a development of the basic bureau but had a cabinet on top.
 They had architectural features such as columns and pilasters, as well as drawers, cupboards, divisions for documents and secret compartments.
 The bureau cabinet evolved into the bureau bookcase with glazed cupboard doors and wonderfully fitted interiors.

 More intellectual activities prevailed and the library was an important statement of any educated gentleman’s commitment to self-improvement and learning.
-Fine rooms demanded fine furniture and the major makers and designers of the age, included Thomas Chippendale and Thomas Sheraton who responded with notable and original pieces.
-As time went on paper became cheaper and education improved, so the need arose for less grand and finer examples were made for the lady.
-A new range of designs were produced and Neo classical designs were made in exotic woods such as satin wood, which suited to this lighter style and many were with fine parquetry inlay.
+Fine rooms demanded larger antique desks and the major makers and designers of the age, included Thomas Chippendale and Thomas Sheraton who responded with notable and original pieces.
+As time went on paper became cheaper and education improved, so the need arose for less grand pieces and finer desks were made for the lady.
+A new range of antique desk was produced with Neo classical designs, made in exotic woods such as satin wood, which suited to this lighter style and many were with fine parquetry inlay.

 The antique pedestal desk or ‘kneehole desk’ had two uses, a dressing table and for writing.
 They first appeared in France and the Netherlands in the second half of the 17th century.
 Early examples were commissioned by members of the French court as luxury items, usually mounted with moulded brass borders and elaborate escutcheons or ormolu keyhole mounts.
 Wooden Georgian desks from 1760 to 1820 were larger and constructed in solid mahogany, standing on shaped bracket feet and more comfortable to sit at than the earlier smaller models.
 Slightly later Regency examples used more exotic timbers such as rosewood, calamander, amboyna and ebony decoration or fine brass inlay.